Barking Abbey: Anglo-Saxon founding

-Saint Wulfhilda (Wlfhildis) became abbess of Barking Abbey during the 10th century.
-Wulfhilda had grown up at Wilton Abbey, Wiltshire.
+The abbey was refounded as a female-only community in the early–mid 10th century, and Saint Wulfhilda (Wlfhildis) became abbess c.
+963. Wulfhilda had grown up at Wilton Abbey, Wiltshire.
 King Edgar the Peaceful fell in love with Wulfhilda at Wilton, but she was committed to pursuing a religious life and spurned his advances, presents and offers of marriage.
 Eventually Edgar tried to entrap Wulfhilda; getting her aunt, Abbess Wenflaeda of Wherwell to fake an illness and summon Wulfhilda, with Edgar instead waiting when Wulfhilda arrived.
 On arriving, she "found his fervour so alarming that she fled, leaving her sleeve in his hand, and escaping through the drains".

 Wulfhilda pursued her ambition and became a nun.
 King Edgar then created her Abbess of Barking and donated "considerable estates" to Barking Abbey.
 Wulfhilda herself donated 20 villages to the abbey and established another monastery at Horton in Kent.

 King Edgar's eventual queen, Ælfthryth became jealous of Wulfhilda, and following her husband's death deposed her as Abbess of Barking.
 Wulfhilda was later restored by Edgar's and Ælfthryth's son, King Æthelred the Unready.

 Another version of the story says that Queen Ælfthryth, as overseer of the abbey, deposed the abbess Wulfida after complaints made by the nuns; and that it was the Queen, not her son, who reinstated her twenty years later.

-Saint Dunstan, Archbishop of Canterbury, (909 – 19 May 988) changed Barking Abbey to follow the Rule of St. Benedict.
+Saint Dunstan, Archbishop of Canterbury changed Barking Abbey to follow the Rule of St. Benedict.
 According to medieval scholar Katie Ann-Marie Bugyis, Barking Abbey may have been "especially devoted to Martha", the sister of Mary of Bethany and Lazarus in the Gospels of Luke and John.
+In c.
+1156, Osbert of Clare wrote a letter to Adelzia, who was abbess at the time, requesting that the Barking Abbey nuns pray for him; Katie Ann-Marie Bugyis states that it demonstrates his "confidence in the promptness and solicitude" of their prayers.